sh3ki/PROTECH_NEW/USER_SETTINGS_API_DOCUMENTATION.md

 - Automatic image optimization (resized to max 800x800)
 - RGBA to RGB conversion for compatibility
 - Old profile picture automatically deleted
-- Unique filename generation based on user ID and timestamp
+- Unique filename generation using UUID
+- Stored in private directory for security

 ---